 Our goal is to increase the number of girls in the Midlands who consider IT and other STEM (science, technology, engineering, and math) careers by giving them the opportunity to learn about IT and coding in a fun and interactive way.
+We welcome children of all genders to join us in celebrating the strengths of girls and women in IT and STEM.

 More About Girls Go for I.T.